Large-Scale Structure Probes of the Post-Inflationary Axiverse: Axion imprints on the power spectrum

 Free streaming erases the initial correlations between momentum modes on length scales below the free-streaming scale, $k \gtrsim k_{\rm fs}$.
 For adiabatic perturbations, which are correlated across modes, this results in a suppression of power at $k \gtrsim k_{\rm fs}$.
 This is represented by the transfer function $T_{\rm fs}$ of Eq.\,\eqref{eq:Pak}, which is

 The first term corresponds to the suppression of adiabatic perturbations in the axion dark matter component, whereas the second simply indicates that the CDM adiabatic perturbations remain unaffected.
-Eq.\,\eqref{eq:T2ad} follows from a straightforward extension of the result in Ref.~\cite{Amin:2022nlh}, under the assumptions that (i) the axion spectrum is sharply peaked at $k_{\rm wn}$ (thereby simplifying the integral that enters $T_{\rm fs}$ in Ref.~\cite{Amin:2022nlh}), and (ii) the additional CDM component is uncorrelated with respect to the axion one and carries only standard adiabatic perturbations.\footnote{The result in Eq.\,\eqref{eq:T2ad} is consistent with the recent derivation presented in Refs.~\cite{Amin:2025sla,Amin:2025ayf}, which instead solves the equations for the particle-distribution functions.}
+Eq.\,\eqref{eq:T2ad} follows from a straightforward extension of the result in Ref.~\cite{Amin:2022nlh}, under the assumptions that (i) the additional CDM component is uncorrelated with respect to the axion one and carries only standard adiabatic perturbations, and (ii) the axion spectrum is a delta function peaked at $k_{\rm wn}$, thereby simplifying the integral that enters $T_{\rm fs}$ in Ref.~\cite{Amin:2022nlh}.\footnote{The result in Eq.\,\eqref{eq:T2ad} is consistent with the recent derivation presented in Refs.~\cite{Amin:2025sla,Amin:2025ayf}, which instead solves the equations for the particle-distribution functions.} This second assumption leads to unphysical oscillations of $T_{\rm fs}$ in $k$, related to the $\sin(k/k_{\rm fs})$ factor, which disappear when a smoother axion spectrum is considered.

 The impact of free streaming on the adiabatic power spectrum is illustrated in Fig.~\ref{fig:Psketch}, where we show the total matter spectrum as well as its individual components for different choices of $f_{\rm DM}$.
+For visualization purposes in plotting $\mathcal{P}$ we keep the amplitude of $\mathcal{P}_{\rm iso}\propto f_{\rm DM}^2 (k/k_{\rm wn})^3$ fixed by simultaneously decreasing $f_{\rm DM}$ and $k_{\rm wn}$, so that the peak of $\mathcal{P}$, marked by solid ticks, appears at progressively smaller amplitudes.
 If $f_{\rm DM}=1$, Eq.\,\eqref{eq:T2ad} predicts a strong suppression of adiabatic modes at $k\gtrsim k_{\rm fs}(a_{\rm eq})$, visible as a dip (blue curve) compared to the CDM case without free streaming (orange curve).
-In contrast, for $f_{\rm DM}\ll1$, the effect of free-streaming is present only in the axion component and becomes negligible).
-For completeness, Fig.~\ref{fig:k12} displays the suppression factor $T_{\rm fs}^2$ for different values of $f_{\rm DM}$.
-Additionally, it is worth noting that if strings and domain walls generate correlations between momentum modes near the spectral peak or at higher momenta, they would also be erased by free streaming, resulting in an additional suppression factor in the last term of Eq.\,\eqref{eq:Pak} for the relevant $k$'s.
-The white-noise component, in contrast, is unaffected, so $\mathcal{P}_{\rm iso}$ remains peaked at the original momentum scale.
+In contrast, for $f_{\rm DM}\ll1$, the effect of free-streaming is present only in the axion component and becomes negligible.
+Because $k_{\rm wn}$ is also reduced, the free-streaming scale (dashed ticks) shifts to increasingly UV scales as $f_{\rm DM}$ decreases, see Eq.~\eqref{eq:kfs}.